oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 JHR is a wall-mounted Sharp AY-XPC12JHR [heat pump](Air%20Conditioners.md).
 His name is pronounced as Jay-Eitch-Ar and derived from the JHR part of his species as a Sharp AY-XPC12JHR.

 JHR is the dominant sibling out of AEX.
 He is not the strongest one physically though in AEX.
 JHR is one of the most intelligent person in MWS.

+JHR has arms and legs.

+JHR is considered sociopathic and sadistic.
+His sadism is not that extreme and it only manifests in his sociopathy.
+Basically he has *Antisocial Personality Disorder*.

 He was born in March 15, 2008.
 JHR is a cisgender and bisexual male (he/him).
 If skin color is considered, he is white.